 "The largest benefit of utilizing energy analytics is to benchmark and monitor utility consumption and quantify cost savings that result from understanding how utilities are used," Sean Delehanty, sustainability manager for BAE Systems, told the source.
 "The resulting benchmarks can also be used to make decisions to positively affect change where necessary."

-Other tools such as thermal images can be used to measure infrared wavelengths to help FMs identify sources of energy loss or to periodically measure occupancy rates, according to Buildings Magazine.
-Combining all of these data sources can give FMs a holistic picture of their facilities to implement changes that will prove significantly beneficial.
+Other tools such as thermal images can be used to measure infrared wavelengths to help facility managers identify sources of energy loss or to periodically measure occupancy rates, according to Buildings Magazine.
+Combining all of these data sources can give facility managers a holistic picture of their facilities to implement changes that will prove significantly beneficial.